serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

 ---
-title: Monitor and alert on AWS account activity with Cloudtrail, Cloudwatch Events, and Serverless.
+title: How to monitor AWS account activity with Cloudtrail, Cloudwatch Events and Serverless
 description: Level up your AWS automation by reacting to events from AWS services.
 date: 2018-01-15
 layout: Post